-The scope of this Policy is intentionally broader than the scope of the College's Title IX Sexual Harassment Policy, which applies only to a narrow category of cases.
+In order to address incidents of sexual misconduct that do not fall within the definition of this Title IX Sexual Harassment Policy, the College has two policies that address sexual misconduct: (1) this policy and (2) the Nichols College Sexual Misconduct policy.
 If the allegations forming the basis of a Formal Complaint (defined below), if substantiated, would constitute prohibited conduct under both policies, then the Grievance Process set forth in this Nichols College Title IX Sexual Harassment Policy will be applied in the investigation and adjudication of all of the allegations.
-Otherwise, the procedures in the College's Sexual Misconduct Policy will apply.